Southern Asia 1944: Battle of Imphal-Kohima

 29 Dec 1943 Azad Hind in Shaheed and Swaraj▲

 By the terms of the Greater East Asia Conference in Tokyo, the Provisional Government of Free India (Azad Hind) is given limited governmental jurisdiction in the Andaman and Nicobar Islands.
 Upon the arrival of Azad Hind leader Subhas Chandra Bose, the islands are renamed “Shaheed” (”matyr”) and “Swaraj” (”self-rule”).
 Bose does not stay long, placing the islands under the governorship of A. D. Loganathan while he himself works on expanding the Indian National Army.

-On 5 February the Chindit 16th Brigade sets off by foot from Ledo, Assam, to operate in the Pinbon-Pinlebu area of Japanese-occupied Burma.
-One month later, two more Chindit brigades are flown in to setup fortified bases and airstrips north of Indaw.
-At the same time General Stilwell's US and Chinese troops take Maingkwan further north, with the two forces joining up to capture Myitkyina on 3 August.
+On 5 February the Chindit 16th Brigade set off by foot from Ledo, Assam, to operate in the Pinbon-Pinlebu area of Japanese-occupied Burma.
+One month later, two more Chindit brigades were flown in to setup fortified bases and airstrips north of Indaw.
+At the same time General Stilwell’s US and Chinese troops took Maingkwan further north, with the two forces joining up to capture Myitkyina on 3 August.

-In Operation U-Go, the Japanese Fifteenth Army under General Renya Mutaguchi crosses into India from Burma, aiming to isolate and capture the British military administration center at Imphal.
-The British Indian Army repels the invasion, defeating the Japanese attacks at Imphal and Kohima.
-By June, the Japanese are in retreat, having suffered over 60,000 casualties to some 17,000 for the British.
+In Operation U-Go, the Japanese Fifteenth Army under General Renya Mutaguchi crossed into India from Burma, aiming to isolate and capture the British military administration center at Imphal.
+The British Indian Army repelled the invasion, defeating the Japanese attacks at Imphal and Kohima.
+By June, the Japanese were in retreat, having suffered over 60,000 casualties to some 17,000 for the British.